wesleyhitson/mern-chatgpt/backend/README.md

 To run the application locally, cd into the `backend` dir and run `npm run dev`.

 To create the frontend, run `npm create vite@latest`, install if needed, and then go through the options.
 I named the project "frontend", so there's a backend dir and a frontend dir.
-Then, follow the instructions (`cd frontend`, `npm i`, `npm run dev`)
+Then, follow the instructions (`cd frontend`, `npm i`, `npm run dev`).

+We are going to use [Material UI](https://mui.com) to style the application.
+We are also going to use [React Icons](https://react-icons.github.io/react-icons/), [React Router Dom](https://reactrouter.com/), and [React Hot Toast](https://react-hot-toast.com/).

+All of those can be installed at once, so in the `frontend` directory, run `npm install @mui/material @emotion/react @emotion/styled react-icons react-router-dom react-hot-toast`.

 Following the tutorial from FreeCodeCamp: https://www.youtube.com/watch?v=wrHTcjSZQ1Y&list=WL&index=1